sistemasdedatos/odoo-addons/README.md

 [l10n_es_igic](l10n_es_igic/) | 10.0.0.1 | Add the accounts and taxes for the Canary Legislation of IGIC.
 [pos_cash_count](pos_cash_count/) | 10.0.0.1 | Module to make a summary of cash counts.
 [pos_loyalty_extend](pos_loyalty_extend/) | 10.0.1.0 | Extension of the pos_loyalty module available in OCA/pos <https://github.com/OCA/pos>.
-[product_dimension_and_edge](product_dimension_and_edge/) | 10.0.0.2 | Product dimensions in sale orders and you can use edged managment.
+[product_dimension_and_edge](product_dimension_and_edge/) | 10.0.0.4 | Product dimensions in sale orders and you can use edged managment.
 Extension but not dependent of the product_dimension module available in OCA/product-attribute <https://github.com/OCA/product-attribute>.
+[sale_of_frame](sale_of_frame/) | 10.0.0.1 | Utility to sale frames.
+Dimensions are managed and added to the sales order by converting the corresponding units.
 [web_hidden_menu](web_hidden_menu/) | 10.0.1.0 | This module allows to hide menu items for some users and/or groups, without interfering with access rules.

 Unported addons